oroinc/documentation/commerce/frontstore_guide/orders/index.rst

    Then click **Create Order**.

-   .. note:: You can also :ref:`Request a Quote <frontstore-guide--rfq>` and Add the order to the Quick Order Shopping List.
+   .. note:: You can also :ref:`Request a Quote <frontstore-guide--rfq>` and add the order to the quick order shopping List.

    .. important:: If you are creating an order as a guest user, please keep in mind that you are only allowed one shopping list.
 Therefore, when creating an order, your default shopping list will be overwritten with the items from your order.

           .. image:: /frontstore_guide/img/orders/SampleGuestCheckout11.png

-4. You can also import a purchase list into the system in the **Upload Your order** section:
+4. You can also import a purchase list into the system in the **Upload Your Order** section:

    a) Click **Get Directions** to see a quick help on the import process and the downloadable templates to fill it.